-Suicide First Aid – Through understanding Suicide Intervention (SFAUSI) (accredited)
+Suicide First Aid – Understanding Suicide Intervention (SFAUSI) (accredited)

 SFA USI is comprised of 4 parts, each 90 minutes duration.
 The programme teaches and practices the skills and knowledge needed to identify someone who may be thinking about suicide and competently intervene to help create suicide-safety as a first aid approach.

-The course will enable candidates to build the skills and confidence around suicide, how to support someone who may have suicidal thoughts in seeking the appropriate help.
+The course will enable delegates to build the skills and confidence around suicide, how to support someone who may have suicidal thoughts in seeking the appropriate help.

 SFA: Suicide First Aid training is underpinned by three core beliefs: